Andrjz/no-thumbnail-cleaner/README.md

 **No Thumbnail Cleaner** is a super lightweight and simple WordPress plugin designed to clean up posts without featured images.

 It scans all your posts and moves those without a thumbnail to the trash.
-The plugin processes posts in small batches to avoid overloading the server, making it ideal for massive WordPress sites.
+The plugin processes posts in small batches to avoid timeouts, crashes & overloading the server, making it ideal for massive WordPress sites.

 ---